 George is AV Preeminent® Peer Review Rated™ by Martindale-Hubbell® for his many legal accomplishments.
 Prior to joining the firm, in addition to having a commercial litigation practice, he was a special fund attorney for the Kentucky Department of Labor and a Hearing Officer for the Kentucky Workers' Compensation Board.

 In his practice, George represents a number of community banks for which he does transactional work as well as workouts.
 He frequently represents both secured and unsecured creditors in the United States Bankruptcy Court in both Chapter 7 and Chapter 11 proceedings.
 George has also represented the major secured creditor in a Chapter 9 proceeding, the first substantive filing in Kentucky.
 In addition, he represents numerous clients in the equine industry, including thoroughbred and standardbred auction companies, stallion farms and boarding farms.
-He has spoken at seminars on the issue of equine liens and their priorities.
+He has spoken at seminars on the issue of equine liens and their priorities and is frequently consulted by colleagues and clients regarding statutory leins in both equine and real estate matters.
 George is an avid runner and has completed two marathons and numerous half marathons, 10-milers and 10K's.